The Sequel To HOW I FOUND THE STRONG

 - An American Library Association Best Book for Young Adults

-- 2008 finalist for the Willie Morris Prize for Southern Fiction
+- Finalist for the Willie Morris Prize for Southern Fiction

-- A Young Adult Selection for dozens of all-school and Community Read Programs
+- Young Adult Selection for dozens of all-school and Community Read Programs

-- A 2008 New York Public Library A-List Book for Teens
+- New York Public Library A-List Book for Teens

 Praise for When I Crossed No-Bob